Wiki · Concept · Last reviewed June 23, 2026

 Strategic advantage.
 If one actor gains a large capability lead, it may be able to automate cyber operations, persuasion, science, robotics, weapons, finance, or intelligence gathering before competitors and governments understand the new balance of power.

-Deployment feedback.
-Once systems are placed into products, labs, enterprises, and agents, real-world use can generate data, revenue, integration pressure, and operational knowledge that feed the next generation of systems.
+Internal deployment feedback.
+Once systems are placed into labs, enterprises, coding environments, and agents, real-world use can generate data, revenue, integration pressure, and operational knowledge that feed the next generation of systems.
+The most governance-relevant feedback may occur inside frontier developers before the public sees equivalent products.

 Counterarguments